isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 -----Who would collect my ashes?
 Suddenly, it came to my mind.

 “Shall we stop by Akizuki?
-It won’t take long on the highway…”
+It won’t take long on the highway...”

 Akizuki is a castle town in the mountainous region in the northern part of Amagi City.
 Surrounded by mountains on all sides, the clear river cuts through the central part of the town and was quiet because it was a weekday.
 We entered the former residence of Lord Kuroda, continued along the cherry trees about 700 meters long, climbed up the stone steps at the end of the cherry trees, the Ohte-mon Gate, called the Black Gate Standing with Arms Akimbo, was proud of its appearance.